SWastling/musclemap/README.md

     - `ref`: reference NIfTI image used for masking and resampling typically
     Dixon out-of-phase fat-water magnitude image (TE 3.45 ms at 3 T)

+### t2
-- t2: calculate T2 map from double-echo spin-echo data.
+Calculate T2 map from double-echo spin-echo data.
 By default the maps are registered to a reference image.
 Required source files and arguments:
     - `e1`: First echo NIfTI image
     - `e2`:  Second echo NIfTI image